 A thigh lift or upper thigh reduction is a procedure performed to help reduce excess and saggy skin on your upper thighs.
 Massive weight loss can often result in excess saggy skin that can rub and impact the way you look and feel.
-This saggy skin can be surgically excised and removed along with some excess fat to sculpt your thigh and make you look better and feel more confident.
+This saggy skin can be surgically excised and removed along with some excess fat to sculpt your thigh.

 What is a thigh lift?